 In addition, to any required contractual or regulatory requirements, the amount of PI cover you purchase will depend on your perception of the exposure and how much you are prepared to spend to mitigate the risk.

+Please note the amount you purchase, may not be sufficient to cover the cost of future claims.
 We recommend you compare more than one option to appreciate the cost to increase your limit.
-Get professional indemnity quotes by completing our digitial onboarding process.

 Professional indemnity insurance claim examples:

-Professional indemnity insurance claims are by nature low occurrence but high severity.
-A potential claim can have significant financial consequences if you are unfortunate enough to become the target of an allegation.
+Professional indemnity insurance claims are by nature, low occurrence but high severity.
+A potential claim can have significant financial consequences, if you're unfortunate enough to become the target of an allegation.

-to compare professional indemnity insurance quotes from the wholesale market.
+to compare professional indemnity quotes from the wholesale market.

-At get indemnity™ we continue to see stable market conditions with reductions in premiums for some industries.
-However, there have recently been signs of a hardening market with a reduction in the number of competing insurers.
+At get indemnity™ we continue to see stable market conditions less exposed professions, however there have been some significant rate increases as a result of increased claims activity and a reduction in the number of competing insurers.

-High hazard exposures may come under increasing pressure to accept premium increases.
+High hazard professions may come under increasing pressure to accept premium increases.
 Your professional indemnity insurance broker

 should engage with you early in the renewal process to ensure sufficient strategic planning.